rillsong/FinanceETLandAPI/readme.md

 ### API Development

 **Framework Selection**: we use`FastAPI + uvicorn` framework for it supports asynchronous tasks with multiple workers, also relatively lightweight.
+We use `asyncio` to perform async database operations.

 **Caching**: we integrate `fastapi_cache` with `redis.asyncio` as the caching backend to improve API response times by storing and retrieving frequently accessed data with expiration time.